thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 Consider the alternative actions in the *Recommended action* and details that are provided in the following table:

+- Product or category: ManagedClusterAddon - Affected item: The installNamespace field is deprecated in the ManagedClusterAddon spec. - Version: multicluster engine operator 2.10 - Recommended
+  action: Use the AddonDeploymentConfig field. - More details and links:
+  None

 - Product or category: Documentation for APIs - Affected item: The multicluster engine operator API documentation - Version: multicluster engine operator 2.8 - Recommended action: View current and supported